vele616/monorepo/packages/jobboard/website/content/jobs/country-manager-hong-kong-m-f-d-cargo-one-ldwlB.md

 jobType: "other"
 logoUrl: "https://jobboard-logos-bucket.s3.eu-central-1.amazonaws.com/cargo-one"
 companyWebsite: "https://www.cargo.one/"
-summary: "If you have 7 years of experience in a fast-paced environment, consider applying to Cargo.one's job post for a new country manager."
+summary: "If you have 3 to 7 years of experience in a fast-paced environment, consider applying to Cargo.one's job post for a new country manager."
 summaryBackup: "Excited about #marketing, #management, #analytics?
 Check out this job post!"
 featured: 20
 ---